Jean Paul Bredau: Career

 He competed in the 4 × 400 m men's relay at the delayed 2020 Summer Olympics in August 2021 in Tokyo, Japan, in which his team was last in the heat, with a time of 3:03.62.

 At the 2023 World Athletics Championships in Budapest, Hungary, he finished seventh in the final of the mixed 4 × 400 m relay.
 At the Championships, he also ran in the German team in the men's 4 × 400 metres relay.
 At the ISTAF Berlin in September 2023, he ran a personal best time of 44.96 seconds for the 400 metres.
 The time moved him into the top-ten all-time German list and was the fastest by a German for 21 years.

 In May 2024, he ran as part of the German 4 × 400 m relay team at the 2024 World Relays Championships in Nassau, Bahamas which qualified for the 2024 Paris Olympics, alongside Manuel Sanders, Marc Koch and Tyrel Prenz.
-He ran as a member of the German team that won bronze at the 2024 European Athletics Championships in Rome in June 2024.
+He was part of the German team that won bronze at the 2024 European Athletics Championships in Rome in June 2024.
 Koch, Sanders, Bredau and Emil Agyekum competed in the men's 4 × 400 metres relay at the 2024 Paris Olympics, and although they ran a season's best time of 3:00.29, they did not qualify for the final.
+However, he managed to qualify for the final of the individual men´s 400m placing 7th overall.

+In 2025, he competed at the World Athletics Championships in Tokyo where he was eliminated in the heats with a time of 46.05s.

+In 2026, he achieved a new indoor personal best of 45,94s with in Luxembourg.
+Later, he competed at the 2026 European Athletics Championship in Birmingham where he qualified for the 400m final and secured the fifth place with another sub-45s time in the final.
+It marks the best German men's result in the 400m on European level since 2002.
+In addition, he qualified for the men´s 4x400m final alongside Manuel Sanders, Thorben Finke and Thilo Traue.
+They secured the seventh place in the relay final with Florian Kroll replacing Manuel Sanders.

+On a national level, he secured the German national title in the 400m outdoors in 2024 and 2025, while winning the 400m indoors in 2024 and 2026.

 Personal life

-In 2024, he apologised for comments which criticised the German Athletics Association for their decision to omit his girlfriend Luna Bulmahn from the German mixed 4 × 400 metres relay team at the 2024 Olympic Games in favour of Alica Schmidt despite Bulmahn having the second quickest time in the relay pool at the distance.
+In 2024, he apologised for comments which criticised the German Athletics Association for their decision to omit his girlfriend Luna Bulmahn from the German mixed 4 × 400 metres relay team at the 2024 Olympic Games.
+The association had selected Alica Schmidt instead, despite Bulmahn running the second quickest time in the relay pool.

+In 2026, he married the German 400m sprinter Luna Bredau (maiden name: Bulmahn).